spaze/security-txt/README.md

 Creating a new signing key is beyond the scope of this document, but you can refer to sources like [the GitHub Docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).
 Related challenges like key distribution, secure storage, and expiration, while interesting to address properly, are also not covered here.

-Having said that, this library also allows you to create the signature programmatically by calling `Spaze\SecurityTxt\Signature\SecurityTxtSignature::sign()`:
+Having said that, this library also allows you to create the signature programmatically by calling `Spaze\SecurityTxt\Signature\SecurityTxtSignature::sign()` (requires the `gnupg` PHP extension):
 ```php
 $gnuPgProvider = new SecurityTxtSignatureGnuPgProvider();
 $signature = new SecurityTxtSignature($gnuPgProvider);